-The remote controller is installed with the flight application Autel Enterprise by default, allowing you to operate and set the aircraft and the gimbal camera and transmit high-definition videos from the gimbal camera in real time.
-It offers a maximum communication distance of 15 kilometers.
+Autel Smart Controller SE V2 is installed with the flight application Autel Enterprise by default, allowing you to operate and set the aircraft and the gimbal camera and transmit high-definition videos from the gimbal camera in real time.
+It offers a maximum communication distance of 12 kilometers.

-- The maximum communication distance of the remote controller is measured under unblocked and interference-free conditions and is for references only. - It supports adaptive frequency hopping transmission, selects the optimal channel according to the electromagnetic interference situation, and has strong anti-interference ability. - The whole link data transmission between the aircraft and the remote controller adopts the AES-128 encryption method and the data storage adopts the AES-256 encryption method to ensure end-to-end data communication security.
+- The maximum communication distance of the Autel Smart Controller SE V2 is measured under unblocked and interference-free conditions and is for references only. - It supports adaptive frequency hopping transmission, selects the optimal channel according to the electromagnetic interference situation, and has strong anti-interference ability. - The whole link data transmission between the aircraft and the remote controller adopts the AES-128 encryption method and the data storage adopts the AES-256 encryption method to ensure end-to-end data communication security. - Before first use, please activate the RC's battery by charging.